UQComputingSociety/website/README.md

 7. Open your preferred browser.
 8. Navigate to http://localhost:1313/

+### Showcasing Your Broject

+Have you built something cool you want to show off to the world?
+It's easy to publish your project to the [UQCS Showcase](https://uqcs.org/showcase/).

+1. Fork this repository so you can make changes.
+2. Follow the "Getting Setup" instructions above, replacing the URL with your fork's URL.
+2. Add your project to [content/showcase/_index.html](https://github.com/UQComputingSociety/website/blob/master/content/showcase/_index.html) by copying the format of an existing `showcase-item`.
+New projects should be added to the top.
+3. Modify the `caption` text with a short blurb for your project.
+If you want to, you can use basic HTML in this field.
+4. Add an image by adding it to the /img/media/showcase/ folder then specifying the `src` attribute.
+Images should have an aspect ratio of 1000x750.
+5. Link your project's GitHub repository or website using the `link` attribute.
+6. Preview the showcase page at http://localhost:1313/showcase/ and make sure you're happy with how it looks.
+7. Create a pull request by following the steps at [CONTRIBUTING.md](CONTRIBUTING.md) (creating a new issue isn't required for showcase items).
+8. Once merged, you should be able to see your project at https://uqcs.org/showcase/!

 ### Google Calendar API Key

 The /events calendar uses FullCalendar.js and fetches events from Google Calendar.
 To do this, it needs a Google API key.
 Currently, the production key is specified in [events/\_index.html](https://github.com/UQComputingSociety/website/blob/master/content/events/_index.html) but you will need your own key to test locally.